Youth Race Squad

 6) They must be available to attend the planned sessions with a willingness to listen, learn and follow instructions from the coaches.

-If your junior sailor isn't quite ready for the YRS then we would encourage you to continue to attend the popular Saturday Club, as well as consider completing any of the RYA Training Courses at the Club including Level 4 or Learn to Race courses.
+If your junior sailor isn't quite ready for the YRS then we would encourage them to sail and race as much as possible, by continuing to attend the popular Saturday Club; try out some more racing, for example on Saturday afternoons; as well as consider completing any of the RYA Training Courses at the Club including Learn to Race courses.